There is a reason why today’s cruise ships are called floating cities. They are massive!

 How Big is the World’s Largest Cruise Ship?

-Royal Caribbean’s Wonder of the Seas is the world’s largest cruise ship by gross tonnage.
-The Oasis-class ship has a gross tonnage of 236,857 GT, a length of 1,188 feet (362 meters), and a width of 210 feet (64 meters).
+Royal Caribbean’s Icon of the Seas is the world’s largest cruise ship by gross tonnage.
+The icon-class cruise ship has a gross tonnage of 250,000 GT and a length of 1,198 feet (365 meters).

-It became the largest ship upon its debut in 2022, taking over the spot from sister ship Symphony of the Seas.
+Icon of the Seas became the largest ship upon its debut in 2024, taking over the spot from sister ship Royal Caribbean’s Wonder of the Seas.

 How Many People Can Fit on a Cruise Ship?

-The most people that can fit on a cruise ship is 6,998 passengers on Royal Caribbean’s Wonder of the Seas.
+The most people that can fit on a cruise ship is 7,600 passengers on Royal Caribbean’s Icon of the Seas.

 Cruise Ships Compared to Real-World Objects